renebod/ansible-docker-swarm/README.md

-# ubuntu-ansible
+# ansible-docker-swarm
-Ansible playbook with examples for Ubuntu base configuration
+Ansible playbook with examples for setting up Docker Swarm on Ubuntu with base configuration